 - Launching and updating pre-registration

-- Store listing changes, including store listing experiments and custom store listings
+- Store listing changes, including changes made to custom store listings and live store listing experiments

 - App content changes